Neeraj-Palliyali/Learning-AWS-Lambda/readme.md

 Step14:Check on the SES -> "Verified identities" and check if the mail id
        added is in "Verified" status if so copy the mail-id

-Step15:Goto your lamda function code
+Step15:Goto your lambda function code
     >goto the #TODO
     >change Source='test@gmail.com' to Source=mail-id (mail-id copied from last step)
     >remove the todo line